intunist/SHIRO-Models-Japanese/README.md

 Perform the first alignment:
 ```
-./shiro-align -T -m /path/to/dyv_jp_generic.hsmm -s /path/to/your/dataset/unaligned.json -g > /path/to/your/dataset/initial-alignment.json
+./shiro-align -m /path/to/dyv_jp_generic.hsmm -s /path/to/your/dataset/unaligned.json -g > /path/to/your/dataset/initial-alignment.json
 ```

 Perform the final alignment:
 ```
-./shiro-align -T -m /path/to/dyv_jp_generic.hsmm -s /path/to/your/dataset/initial-alignment.json -p 30 -d 50 > /path/to/your/dataset/refined-alignment.json
+./shiro-align -m /path/to/dyv_jp_generic.hsmm -s /path/to/your/dataset/initial-alignment.json -p 30 -d 50 > /path/to/your/dataset/refined-alignment.json
 ```

 Convert final alignment to audacity labels: